-A class diagram hierarchy of the gridsim package, represented using unified modeling language (UML) notation, is shown in Figure 1.13.
+A class diagram hierarchy of the GridSim package, represented using unified modeling language (UML) notation, is shown in Figure 13.
 The specification of each class contains up to three parts: attributes, methods, and internal classes.
-In the class diagram, attributes and methods are prefixed with characters "+", ":", and "#" indicating access modifiers public, private, and protected respectively.
-The gridsim package implements the following classes:
+In the class diagram, attributes and methods are prefixed with characters '+', '-', and '#', indicating access modifiers public, private, and protected, respectively.
+The GridSim package implements the following classes.

 - class gridsim.
-Input This class extends the eduni.simjava.Sim\entity class.
-This class defines a port through which a simulation entity receives data from the simulated network.
+Input: this class extends the eduni.simjava.Sim\entity class.
+It defines a port through which a simulation entity receives data from the simulated network.
 It maintains an event queue to serialize the data-in-flow and delivers to its parent entity.
-Simultaneous inputs can be modeled using multiple instances of this class. - class gridsim.Output This class is very similar to the gridsim.Input class and it defines a port through which a simulation entity sends data to the simulated network.
+Simultaneous inputs can be modeled using multiple instances of this class. - class gridsim.Output: this class is very similar to the gridsim.Input class and it defines a port through which a simulation entity sends data to the simulated network.
 It maintains an event queue to serialize the data-out-flow and delivers to the destination entity.
-Simultaneous outputs can be modeled by using multiple instances of this class. - Class gridsim.GridSim This is the main class of Gridsim package that must be extended by GridSim entities.
+Simultaneous outputs can be modeled by using multiple instances of this class. - class gridsim.
+GridSim: this is the main class of the GridSim package that must be extended by GridSim entities.
 It inherits event management and threaded entity features from the eduni.simjava.Sim\entity class.
-The GridSim class adds networking and event delivery features, which allows synchronous or asynchronous communication for service access or delivery.
-All classes that extend the GridSim class must implement a method called "body()", which is automatically invoked since it is expected to be responsible for simulating entity behavior.
+The GridSim class adds networking and event delivery features, which allow synchronous or asynchronous communication for service access or delivery.
+All classes that extend the GridSim class must implement a method called 'body()', which is automatically invoked since it is expected to be responsible for simulating entity behavior.

+Figure 13.
+A class hierarchy diagram of the GridSim package.

 The entities that extend the GridSim class can be instantiated with or without networked I/O ports.
-A networked GridSim entity gains communication capability via the objects of GridSim's I/O entity classes gridsim.Input and gridsim.Output classes.
-Each I/O entity will have a unique name assuming each GridSim entity that the user creates has unique name.
-For example, a resource entity with name "Resource2" will have an input entity whose name is prefixed with "Input\", making input entity full name as "Input\Resource2", which is expected to be unique.
-The I/O entities are concurrent entities, but they are visible within GridSim entity and are able to communicate with other GridSim entities by sending messages.
+A networked GridSim entity gains communication capability via the objects of GridSim's I/O entity classes, gridsim.Input and gridsim.Output classes.
+Each I/O entity will have a unique name assuming each GridSim entity that the user creates has a unique name.
+For example, a resource entity with the name 'Resource2' will have an input entity whose name is prefixed with 'Input\', making the input entity's full name 'Input\Resource2', which is expected to be unique.
+The I/O entities are concurrent entities, but they are visible within the GridSim entity and are able to communicate with other GridSim entities by sending messages.

 The GridSim class supports methods for simulation initialization, management, and flow control.
-The GridSim environment must be initialized to setup simulation environment before creating any other GridSim entities at the user level.
+The GridSim environment must be initialized to set-up the simulation environment before creating any other GridSim entities at the user level.
 This method also prepares the system for simulation by creating three GridSim internal entities-GridInformationService, GridSimShutdown, and GridStatistics.
-As explained in Section 1.3.2, the GridInformationService entity simulates the directory that dynamically keeps a list of resources available in the Grid.
+As explained in Section 3.2, the GridInformationService entity simulates the directory that dynamically keeps a list of resources available in the Grid.
 The GridSimShutdown entity helps in wrapping up a simulation by systematically closing all the opened GridSim entities.
 The GridStatistics entity provides standard services during the simulation to accumulate statistical data.
 Invoking the GridSim.Start () method starts the Grid simulation.
 All the resource and user entities must be instantiated in between invoking the above two methods.

-The GridSim class supports static methods for sending and receiving messages between entities directly or via network entities, managing and accessing handle to various GridSim core entities, and recording statistics.
+The GridSim class supports static methods for sending and receiving messages between entities directly or via network entities, managing and accessing handles to various GridSim core entities, and recording statistics.